 Exploring how decision-makers create momentum and legitimize policy ideas within the scope of a preferred institution.

-Jon studies how stories shape bureaucracy’s responsibilities.
+Dr. Ruff studies how stories shape bureaucracy’s responsibilities.

-Jon’s joy in research derives from his contributions to theory and in new expressions of methodology to capture the ‘difficult to reach’ areas of policy perspectives.
+He gravitates toward a social-constructivism ontology and applies approaches grounded in the policy process theories.
 Much of his work seeks to build operational approaches through interdisciplinary lenses that can be applied liberally by others in the field.

 Research Interests